mrisher/smtp-sts/mta-sts.md

 ## Policy Versioning

-Because an STS Policy that has never before successfully been validated should not be used to reject mail, sending MTAs should consider the issue of maintaining multiple versions of a recipient domain's policy.
+Because an STS Policy that has never before successfully been satisfied during delivery of mail to the Policy Domain should not be used to reject mail, sending MTAs should consider the issue of maintaining multiple versions of a recipient domain's policy.

-When delivering a given message, a sending MTA may, for the recipient domain, posess a cached, previously validated (unexpired) policy *and/or* a newly fetched, never-before-validated policy.
+When delivering a given message, a sending MTA may, for the recipient domain, posess a cached, previously satisfied (unexpired) policy *and/or* a newly fetched, never-before-satisfied policy.

 During policy application, the sending MTA now has an option of which policy to apply; it is suggested that MTAs implement the following logic:

-* If a new, unvalidated policy exists, attempt to deliver in compliance with this policy.
-If this attempt succeeds *or* the new policy mode is `report`, mark the policy as "validated" and remove the previously cached policy.
+* If a new, never-before-used policy exists, attempt to deliver in compliance with this policy.
+If this attempt succeeds *or* the new policy mode is `report`, mark the policy as "satisfied" and remove the previously cached policy.

-* If a new, unvalidated policy with mode set to `enforce` was attempted and failed to validate, deliver the message in compliance with the old, previously cached policy, and consider this a policy validation failure (for the purposes of TLSRPT (TODO: add reference)).
+* If a new, never-before-used unsatisfied policy with mode set to `enforce` was attempted and could not be applied successfully, deliver the message in compliance with the old, previously cached policy, and consider this a delivery failure for the purposes of TLSRPT (TODO: add reference).

 Implementers may choose to think of this as a "two-pass" model (though such an implementation may be less efficient than a more optimized alternative):